ulricheck/gst-conan/readme.md

 First time users should look at the [machine setup instructions](doc/machine-setup.md).

-This tool is expected to work on most Linux distros (we guess), but it has only been tested on Mint 19.
+This tool is expected to work on most Linux distros (we guess), but we only have machine setup instructions for debian-ish systems (and it has only been tested on Mint 19).

 In the future it may work on Mac and Windows, but this is a long ways off.